aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 A "Create Debug Configuration" CodeLens appears over functions considered eligible Lambda handlers.
 Clicking this CodeLens produces a pre-filled `aws-sam` Debug Configuration in `launch.json` capable of locally debugging a [standalone Lambda](#standalone-lambda), and opens `launch.json`.

-CodeLenses also appear over functions that match standalone Lambda related Debug Configurations.
+CodeLenses also appear over functions that match `standalone-lambda` Debug Configurations.
 When clicked, these CodeLenses invoke the associated Debug Configuration as if they were launched from the Debug View of VS Code.

 Some users may find CodeLenses within code files distracting, particularly if they are using the Toolkit for features not related to local debugging.
 Toolkit settings can be used to enable and disable CodeLenses.
 CodeLenses only appear for languages/runtimes that the Toolkit has implemented Debug support for.